There are plenty of customer feedback management solutions out there, but most of them are survey platforms with fancy features.

 First, it’s important to understand that being customer centric and caring about what customers say in their feedback isn’t something that has an instant and quantifiable return on investment (ROI).
 It’s a long term game.

-Take for example digital advertising.
+Take for example lead management and digital advertising.
 If you spend an X amount of money to run an advert and as a result you can receive Y number of leads, your ROI is clear.
 When you invest into analyzing customer feedback, your benefits won’t be immediate.
 First of all, they depend on the quality of the feedback you collect and the accuracy of the analysis.
 Second, the benefits depend on whether you actually act on this feedback.

 Assuming, your customer feedback strategy is right and the solution you use for analyzing feedback provides accurate results, and you act on them, the outcomes for the business could be transformative: